 A wallet must have the mechanism to automatically detect duplicate payments and deny them to prevent any chargebacks.

-If a crypto wallet has a self-explanatory interface, it advances the easy of use for both beginners and experienced cryptocurrency users.
+If a crypto wallet has a self-explanatory interface, it advances the ease of use for both beginners and experienced cryptocurrency users.

 With real-time swapping functionality, wallet users can seamlessly exchange one crypto asset for another, without requiring to use any fiat currency as an intermediary.